-Three DBMSs dominate the consumer and SMB open-source segment in 2026: MySQL/MariaDB (50% cumulative market share according to DB-Engines May 2026), PostgreSQL (30%, steady growth), and MongoDB (12%, NoSQL leader).
-Each adopts a radically different storage architecture — InnoDB and its .ibd files, PostgreSQL and its base/ with separate WALs, MongoDB and its WiredTiger engine with .wt collections — that requires specific recovery procedures.
-No generalist file recovery tool (EaseUS, PhotoRec, Recuva) suffices here.
+Three DBMSs lead the consumer and SMB open-source space in 2026.
+They are MySQL/MariaDB, PostgreSQL (still growing), and MongoDB (the top NoSQL document store).
+Each uses a very different storage design.
+InnoDB has its .ibd files.
+PostgreSQL has its base/ with separate WALs.
+MongoDB has its WiredTiger engine with .wt collections.
+So each one needs its own recovery steps.
+No general file recovery tool (EaseUS, PhotoRec, Recuva) is enough here.

 MySQL and MariaDB: innodb_force_recovery and forensic mysqldump

-The InnoDB storage engine of MySQL 8.0.x and MariaDB 11.x stores data in .ibd files one per table (file-per-table by default since MySQL 5.6) or in a shared ibdata1 tablespace.
+The InnoDB storage engine of MySQL 8.0.x and MariaDB 11.x stores data in .ibd files, one per table.
+This file-per-table layout is the default since MySQL 5.6.
+The data can also sit in a shared ibdata1 tablespace.
 Indexes, foreign key constraints, and triggers live in .frm (up to MySQL 5.7) or in the InnoDB dictionary (since MySQL 8.0).
-The binary log (binlog) traces all modifications for replication and point-in-time recovery.
+The binary log (binlog) tracks all changes for replication and point-in-time recovery.

-Typical InnoDB corruption translates into a startup crash with in error.log a message InnoDB: Database page corruption on disk or a failed file read of page X. The standard procedure exploits the innodb_force_recovery parameter that takes integer values from 0 (normal mode) to 6 (maximum forensic mode).
-Each increment disables a protection:
+Typical InnoDB corruption shows up as a startup crash.
+The error.log holds a message like InnoDB: Database page corruption on disk, or a failed file read of page X. The standard fix uses the innodb_force_recovery parameter.
+It takes whole-number values from 0 (normal mode) to 6 (full forensic mode).
+Each step up turns off one protection:

 - 1 disables corrupted page checks (minimal loss)